droglenc/NCMTH207/resources/Syllabus-Current.md

 As a general rule-of-thumb[^studytime], you are expected to spend 2-3 hours of time outside of class for each hour in class.
 For this course, you will meet for 4.5 hours per week and, thus, you should dedicate between 9 and 13.5 hours of time outside of class time preparing for class, completing assignments, reviewing your work, and asking questions or for help. **The work required for this course can be completed within this expected amount of time, if that time is without distraction**.
 If monitoring your phone/device is distracting you from getting your work done then you may consider the aid of apps (e.g., [Forest](https://www.forestapp.cc/)) designed to reduce distractions from devices.[^DistractionAids]

 If you feel that you are spending too much time on some assignments or preparations, then start your work earlier so that you can stop (and do other things) and make plans to [seek help](#assistance)).

-### Working Together
-You may **WORK TOGETHER** on module preparations and assignments but you must **INDEPENDENTLY PRODUCE** what you turn in.
-In other words, you may discuss assignments together and even make plans for how to answer the questions or perform the calculations together, but the calculations must be your own and your written answers must be in your own words.
-It is also fine to compare *independently produced* answers as long as you discuss how to correct incorrect answers rather than just copying another person's answer.
-Also, note that one need not copy verbatim someone else's work to violate this policy; i.e., a slight change to someone else's answer is not acceptable.

-Copying the work of a student from a previous semester is also a violation of this policy.

-If I suspect that you are violating this policy then I will follow the [College's Academic Integrity Statement & Policy](https://my.northland.edu/student-policies/academic-policies/#academic-integrity){:target="_blank"}.
-Note that the penalty for non-compliance can range from a zero on the assignment to failure of the course.

-You can **NOT** work together on the **Capstone Assignment.** Failure to meet this policy will result in a zero for the capstone assignment.

-Please let me know if you have any questions or concerns about this policy.

 ---